 The black and white color scheme gives you all the contrast you could as for, although that could probably be enhanced even more if the brand’s designer opted in for some nice sunburst decor.

-The usual Breguet hands are nicely proportioned to the Roman numerals, although I am not sure whether the baton-shaped seconds-hand on the small sub-dial at 6 o’clock matches the larger hands that well in terms of styling.
+The usual “Breguet” hands nicely match the Roman numerals, although I am not sure whether the baton-shaped seconds-hand on the small sub-dial at 6 o’clock matches the larger hands that well in terms of styling.

 Photos: Ralph Lauren